SandraTJY/linearEncodeModel/README.md

 - Extracts video data from the prepared data (`vidData`) (we have provided our loading script in `examples/vidDataLoadingTemplate`, but since it is directly link to the our server and it is not accessible in GitHub, we provide the output (metadata) for this example.)
 - Loops through each animal-session pair and runs the pipeline via run_vidDeconv_config.

-*Note*: Ensure that obj contains all necessary data (event, neural, and optional video data) before running the loop.
+*Note*: Upon loading `vidDeconv_loadBhvNeuralData`, please ensure that obj contains all necessary data (event, neural, and optional video data) before running the loop.
+The `loop_run_vidDeconv` here will help loading `vidData` as *obj.vid*.
+But for your reference, your *obj* should include the following before you run the model across your subjects and sessions:
+- *obj.neural* – neural data table
+- *obj.bhv – behavioral data table
+- *obj.vid* – video/ continuous data points

 ### Usage Example
 ```